Ivan Demidov: North America

-Following the end of his respective KHL season, Demidov had his contract with SKA Saint Petersburg terminated on 8 April 2025.
+Following the end of his KHL season, Demidov had his contract with SKA Saint Petersburg terminated on 8 April 2025.
 The same day, he agreed to a three-year, entry-level deal with the Montreal Canadiens and joined the team for the remainder of the 2024–25 season.

 On 14 April, Demidov made his National Hockey League (NHL) debut against the Chicago Blackhawks at Bell Centre, slotting onto Montreal's third line alongside Alex Newhook and Joel Armia.
 Registering a goal and assist in the first period, he became the second-youngest Canadiens skater and third teenager to score in their NHL debut (joining Mark Hunter and Bernie Geoffrion), while also becoming the second franchise player with a multi-point inaugural game prior to age 20, following Petr Svoboda in 1984–85.
 Thereafter, Demidov registered two assists in game 4 of the team's first round Stanley Cup playoffs series against the Washington Capitals, surpassing Henri Richard as the youngest player in franchise history to register a multi-point effort over the course of their inaugural NHL postseason appearance.

+Entering play for the 2025–26 season, Demidov was primarily used on the Canadiens' second line alongside rookie centreman Oliver Kapanen.
+He posted 20 points in his team's first 26 games played through 3 December 2025, requiring the second-fewest games by a teenager in Canadiens franchise history to reach this output in their first full NHL campaign, trailing only Stephane Richer (who achieved this in 19 games in 1985–86).
+He was named the NHL Rookie of the Month for December 2025, a period in which he had four goals and 10 assists in 15 games.
+Ultimately appearing in all 82 games for Montreal, Demidov recorded 19 goals and 43 assists over his first full NHL campaign to lead all rookies league wide in points.
+He was widely credited with a key role in the Canadiens' improved performance over the season, which saw them finish sixth overall in the NHL.
+In recognition of his performance, the Professional Hockey Writers' Association voted him a finalist for the Calder Memorial Trophy, awarded to the NHL's rookie of the year.
+He was also named to the NHL All-Rookie Team.
+During the Canadiens' second round series against the Buffalo Sabres during the 2026 Stanley Cup playoffs, Demidov scored his first NHL playoff goal in a 6–3 victory in game 5 on 14 May.

+On 1 July 2026, Demidov signed an eight-year, $73.2 million contract extension with the Canadiens.